 Core Components

-An effective leadership cadence consists of five integrated components.
+An effective leadership cadence has five integrated components.

 1. Single-Threaded Outcome Ownership